WarPigs1602/JServ/README.md

 # JServ
  Attention!
-This service runs only with midircd and snircd.
+This service runs only with midircd, midircd-ircu2 and snircd.
  Contains partly newserv compatible SpamScan, AuthServ and HostServ in one package<br>
  It's recommened to compile the sources with NetBeans<br>
  <br>